ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 - DPAPI decrypts all the secrets that were encrypted with the user's old passwords.
 - DPAPI re-encrypts all the secrets with the user's new password.

-Changing a password this way is supported, and RavenDB is not affected.
+Changing a password this way is supported and RavenDB is not affected.

 On the other hand, if the password was **reset** (either by you or by the administrator) secrets **cannot be decrypted anymore**.
 Please see the [Microsoft Support article](https://support.microsoft.com/en-us/help/309408/how-to-troubleshoot-the-data-protection-api-dpapi#7) to understand the issue.